hra42/Go-TextType/README.md

 Download the latest version of the application from the release page.

 ## Compilation
-Download the code from GitHub and run for Windows:
+Download the code from GitHub and run the compilation on Windows:
 ```Bash
 go build -ldflags '-extldflags "-static" -w -s -H windowsgui -X main.AppVersion=INSERT_VERSION -X main.BuildID=BUILDID' .
 ```